CERNDocumentServer/docs-cds-rdm/docs/index.md

 Deposits can be made **public** or **restricted** to specific audiences (e.g. CERN users only).

 !!! warning "Record deletion"

     Once a record is published, it **cannot be deleted**.
-    A short **grace period** is available to correct mistakes — see our [Content Policy](https://repository.cern/content-policy) for details.
+    A short **grace period** is available to correct mistakes.
+See our [Content Policy](https://repository.cern/content-policy) for details.

-## What to deposit
+## ✅ What to deposit

 You can find detailed guidance in our [Content Policy](https://repository.cern/content-policy), but in general CDS is intended for:

-- Final versions of CERN research papers and reports
+- Final versions of CERN research publications
-- Official datasets and software releases
+- Datasets and software releases
-- :Departmental and administrative documents meant for long-term preservation
+- Departmental and administrative documents meant for long-term preservation
-- Official multimedia (e.g. event recordings, outreach videos)
+- Official multimedia (e.g. photos)

-## What **not** to deposit
+## ❌ What **not** to deposit

 CDS is **not** the right place for:

 - **Personal** documents or multimedia
 - **Work-in-progress** materials or drafts
 - **Temporary** files or items not meant for archival preservation

+For such content, evaluate using [CERNBox](https://cernbox.cern.ch) instead.

 ## Ongoing migration